risk-first/website/menagerie/Process-Risk.md

 ### Bureaucracy Risk

 Where we've talked about process evolution above, the actors involved have been acting in good faith:   they are working to mitigate risk in the organisation.
 The [Process Risk](Process-Risk) that accretes along the way is an _unintended consequence_:  There is no guarantee that the process that arises will be humane and intuitive.
-Many organisational processes end up being baroque or Kafkaesque, forcing unintuitive behaviour on their users.
+Many organisational processes end up being baroque or Kafka-esque, forcing unintuitive behaviour on their users.
 This is partly because process design is _hard_, and it's difficult to anticipate all the various ways a process will be used ahead-of-time.
 So, some of [Bureaucracy Risk](Process-Risk#bureaucracy-risk) is due to [Complexity](Complexity-Risk).

 But [Parkinson's Law](https://en.wikipedia.org/wiki/Parkinsons_law) takes this one step further:  the human actors shaping the organisation will abuse their positions of power in order to further their own careers (this is [Agency Risk](Agency-Risk), which we will come to in a future section):

 > "Parkinson's law is the adage that "work expands so as to fill the time available for its completion".
-It is sometimes applied to the growth of bureaucracy in an organization...
+It is sometimes applied to the growth of bureaucracy in an organisation...
 He explains this growth by two forces: (1) 'An official wants to multiply subordinates, not rivals' and (2) 'Officials make work for each other.'" - [Parkinson's Law, _Wikipedia_](https://en.wikipedia.org/wiki/Parkinsons_law)

 This implies that there is a tendency for organisations to end up with _needless levels of [Bureaucratic Risk](Process-Risk#bureaucracy-risk)_.